 We’re taught to be courteous and attentive in heavy traffic situations when we first learn how to drive, but making right turns has been programmed into our driving habits as such that we often make turns without taking proper precaution.
 Many accidents involving right-hand turns in Texas involve hitting a bicycle or pedestrian because the driver was not looking for them, and instead was looking only for cars coming the other way.
 In other common situations, drivers making a right-hand turn fail to calculate the speed of oncoming traffic, or think that an oncoming car will stop at yellow light that’s turning red, so they proceed anyway.
 When drivers are in doubt, they tend to make bad decisions.

-If you’re disputing a right-turn accident claim, make sure you didn’t act improperly by failing to yield.
-Yielding means letting the other vehicle pass when it’s not yet your time to go, or when it’s not safe to do so.
+If you’re disputing a right-turn accident claim, confirm you didn’t act improperly by failing to yield.
+Yielding means letting the other vehicle pass when it’s not yet your time to go.
 In the case of right-hand turns, vehicles that are already on the roadway that you’re attempting to turn on have the right of way, unless they have a stop sign, traffic light, or traffic signal that tells them to stop.
 Even in the case of a speeding oncoming car, you should always yield before making a turn.

 In certain intersections in Texas, right-hand turns are only allowed on green lights, and there is signage to indicate as such.
 If you made a right-hand turn on a red signal when you were supposed to wait for a green light, you will likely be found responsible for the resulting accident.
 Similarly, if you rear-ended a car that pulled out in front of you making a right turn on a red light that was designated as green-turn-only, you likely have a strong case to recover a fair settlement.